Fire

 Is your firewood wet or dry?

-If you are outdoors in boreal forest biomes worldwide, it is of primary importance to protect yourself against wind and wetness.
-And, to light a fire for warmth.
-The necessary firewood should be dry to burn hotter and with less…
+If you are outdoors in boreal forest biomes worldwide, protecting yourself against wind and wetness is paramount.
+And to light a fire for warmth.
+The necessary firewood should be dry to burn hotter and with less smoke.
+But if you…

 Manketti wood for friction fire lighting

-In the northeastern parts of Namibia, Ju/’hoansi bushmen exclusively use Manketti wood (Schinziophyton rautanenii) for friction fire lighting.
-At least in areas, where Manketti trees are growing.
-Such areas are on a slightly higher elevation compared to savanna bushveld vegetation….
+In the northeastern parts of Namibia, Ju//hoansi Khoi-san bushmen preferably use Manketti wood (Schinziophyton rautanenii) for friction fire lighting, at least in areas where Manketti trees are growing.
+Such areas have slightly higher elevations compared to savanna bushveld vegetation.
+Both…

 Bushscout UK’s fire bundle basket

-Terry Longhurst said, “Bundle baskets are what we use with young people when fire lighting, using a bundle prevents them getting burnt, it also helps if they have special needs.”
-Such a fire bundle basket is chicken wire, which was…
+Terry Longhurst said, “Bundle baskets are what we use with young people when fire lighting.
+Using a bundle prevents them from getting burnt, and it also helps if they have special needs.”
+Such a fire bundle basket is chicken wire,…

 Fire lighting with Flint & Steel

-Originally, Stone Age- and Bronze Age man in Europe created fire by striking flintstone on marcasite and catching resulting sparks on tinder made from horseshoe fungi.
-Marcasite is crystallized pyrite (iron sulfate mineral) and is not readily available but has…
+In the Stone Age and Bronze Age, European men created fire by striking flintstone on marcasite and catching sparks on tinder made from horseshoe fungi.
+Marcasite is crystallized pyrite (an iron sulfate mineral) and is not readily available but has…

 Hand drilling in UK as taught by Dave Watson

-Friction fire hand drills are normally not the first choice for fire lighting in the Northern Hemisphere, as it is regarded as a strenuous technique, especially in cold and humid environments.
-Dave Watson proved under overcast Northern Wales weather conditions,…
+Friction fire hand drills are usually not the first choice for fire lighting in the Northern Hemisphere, as they are regarded as a strenuous technique, especially in cold and humid environments.
+Dave Watson proved this perception is incorrect under overcast…

 Bow drill standard procedure by Dave Watson

-The approach of friction fire lighting with bow drills in the UK is slightly different from other countries.
+The approach to friction fire lighting with bow drills in the UK slightly differs from that in other countries.
 In the following, these differences will be explained.
-Materials and shapes of the various bow drill elements Hearth board of the bow…
+Materials and shapes of the various bow drill elements Hearth board of the…

 Bow drilling in Australia by Gordon Dedman

-At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented the bow drilling technique he is teaching in Australia.
-It is assumed that readers know the basics of bow drill friction fire lighting and I therefore will only…
+At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented the bow drilling technique he teaches in Australia.
+Since readers are assumed to know the basics of bow drill friction fire lighting, I will only concentrate on specific…

 Hand drill friction fire lighting in Australia

-At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented the hand drill friction fire lighting method he is teaching in Australia.
-As most readers of this topic will know the basic techniques of hand drill friction fire…
+At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented the hand drill friction fire lighting method he teaches in Australia.
+As most readers of this topic will know the basic techniques of hand drill friction fire lighting,…

-Australian friction-fire woods 1
+Australian friction-fire woods

 At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented a variety of types of Australian friction-fire wood, which are well suited for friction-fire lighting methods and tinder.
-The signature friction-fire method, which was exclusively used for many…
+The signature friction-fire method, exclusively used for thousands of years…

 Firewood from Red Bushwillows is excellent

-In Southern Africa, there are fourteen species of Bushwillows, which belong to the Combretum family.
-Other trees of the same Combretum family are Clusterleaf species, but also Leadwood and some others.
-Interestingly enough, not all Combretum species are suitable for…
+In Southern Africa, fourteen species of Bushwillows belong to the Combretum family.
+Other trees of the same Combretum family are Clusterleaf species, Leadwood, and others.
+Interestingly, not all Combretum species are suitable for firewood, but some are excellent for that…

 Greenthorn tree and its uses

-The Greenthorn tree (Balanites maughamii) is easily recognizable in Southern Africa due to its triangular, fluted, or buttressed trunk.
+The Greenthorn tree (Balanites Maugham) is easily recognizable in Southern Africa due to its triangular, fluted, or buttressed trunk.
 Its spines are green like its twigs and often forked.
-It is very spiny and hard to climb.
+It is very spiny and challenging to climb.
 It mainly grows…

 Creating fire by hand drill in Namibia

-The type of wood for fire hand drills changed over time Fire starting by friction hand drill was traditionally common by Khoi-san (Ju/’hoansi) people in their area of distribution, which was once over the whole of Southern Africa and got…
+The type of wood for fire hand drills changed over time Fire starting with friction hand drills was traditionally common among Khoi-san (Ju//hoansi) people in their distribution area, which was once over Southern Africa and became increasingly confined by invading…

 Solar fire lighting

-The energy received by the earth from the sun is called the Solar Constant, which describes the effect that every 1 m2 of planet earth, facing the sun rays in a 90-degree angle (directly overhead) will receive 1375 Watts (Joules/sec)….
+The energy received by the earth from the sun is called the Solar Constant, which describes the effect that every 1 m2 of planet Earth facing the sun’s rays at a 90-degree angle (directly overhead) will receive 1375 Watts (Joules/sec)….